Associate Editors

 Albert-Ludwigs University of Freiburg, Germany

-Prof. Dr. Natalie Mrachacz-Kersting, received her Ph.D. degree in biomedical engineering from Aalborg University in 2005, and currently holds the Chair for Neuroscience and Neuroscience in Sport at the Albert-Ludwigs University of Freiburg, Germany.
+Professor Natalie Mrachacx-Kersting, received her Ph.D. degree in biomedical engineering from Aalborg University in 2005, and currently holds the Chair for Neuroscience and Neuroscience in Sport at the Albert-Ludwigs University of Freiburg, Germany.
 She is the Practitioner Representative for the IEEE Engineering Medicine and Biology Society, Chair of the IEEE WI(BM)E and on the Initiative Steering Committee of the IEEE Brain.
 She has previously held positions at Aalborg University, Denmark, FH Dortmund and at the University of Auckland, New Zealand.
 Natalie does research in Medical Technology, Biomedical Engineering and Neuroscience.
 She has authored over 80 articles in peer- reviewed journals, over 130 conference articles/abstracts, ten book chapters and one book.
 She is working on several projects specifically within the area of Brain-Computer-Interfaces (BCIs) involving patient populations such as those suffering from stroke or ALS.
-Dr. Mrachacz-Kersting received several awards including the international BCI award in 2017.
+Professor Mrachacz-Kersting received several awards including the international BCI award in 2017.

 Read more